 The unit Distribution & Screening works strategically with Swedish audiences.
 Funding is distributed to distributors, screening organisations, film festivals and cinemas.
 The aim is to ensure that people across Sweden have access to a wide variety of current films and the opportunity to see films in cinemas.

 The International unit aims to promote Swedish film internationally, and members of staff spend much of the year travelling and visiting film festivals around the world.
 Its goal is for at least one Swedish film per year to be screened at the festivals in Cannes, Berlin, Venice, Toronto, Amsterdam (IDFA) and Clermont-Ferrand.
 International also works to promote Swedish film exports.
-The unit ensures that three issues of the magazine Swedish Film, which markets and provides information about Swedish films, are published each year.

 Creative Europe Desk Sweden, MEDIA Office